 - The College has policies relating to the use of IT on the premises.
 IT policies and procedures contain specific reference to the Prevent duty. - The College uses filtering as a means of restricting access to harmful content.
-The College subscribes to Palo Alto online filtering.
+The College subscribes to 'Smoothwall' online filtering and monitoring.
 This ensures that websites promoting extremist views and encouraging the radicalisation of young people are automatically blocked.
-In addition to this, the IT network team and the LRC Assistants continuously monitor activity on the network utilising the surveillance software 'AB Tutor'.
-This is also available to Teachers in the classroom. - As some young people and staff may be using IT in the course of their learning, and this may involve research relating to terrorism and counter-terrorism, the College has clear policies in place to identify and address instances where online materials are accessed for curriculum purposes.
+In addition to this, the IT network team and the LRC Support for Learning Administrator continuously monitor activity on the network utilising the surveillance software 'AB Tutor'.

+As some young people and staff may be using IT in the course of their learning, and this may involve research relating to terrorism and counter-terrorism, the College has clear policies in place to identify and address instances where online materials are accessed for curriculum purposes.